dslm4515/CMLFS/README.md

 ## Issues
 <ul>
 <li>Clang requires `execinfo.h` - Added libexecinfo to build</li>
-<li>libcap still expects gcc - Temp-fix: `ln -sv clang /usr/bin/gcc`</li>
 <li>libelf(elfutils) requires a compiler with GNU99 support.
 Clang doe not have true GNU99 support.
-Compiles fine with GCC from cross-tools</li>
+Compiles fine with GCC in llvmtools</li>
 <li>Diskboot.img of grub is not correctly built with clang.
-Grub needs to be built with GCC </li>
+Grub requires GCC and patching. </li>
 <li>Cannot build cgnutools with host's LLVM/Clang.
-Has to be complied with Host's GCC or previously built cross-tools toolchain.
+Has to be complied with Host's GCC or previously built cross-tools toolchain.</li>
-<li>Build for cgnutools breaks on a glibc host.
-Currently testing and adjusting build instructions. </li>
 </ul>

 ## Change log

 <ul>
+<li>2.0.0: Upgraded to LLVM-12.0.0.
+Upgraded GCC to 10.3.1-x Replace ninja with samurai.
+Replace zlib with zlib-ng.
+No longer using /llvmtools/gnu anf /opt/gnu.</li>
+<li>1.2.0: Incomplete: LLVM=11.0.0, Install GCC & Binutils in /llvmtools & /usr instead of /llvmtools/gnu and /opt/gnu </li>
-<li>1.1.0: Sucessfully merged cross-tools and cgnutools to include GCC & binutils.
+<li>1.1.0: Sucessfully merged cross-tools and cgnutools to include GCC & binutils.</li>
 <li>1.0.0: Sucessfully built on x86_64.
-GCC built as secondary compiler in /opt/gnu.
+GCC built as secondary compiler in /opt/gnu </li>
-<li>0.1.3: Configure Stage1 clang correctly with x86_64-pc-linux-musl.cfg.
+<li>0.1.3: Configure Stage1 clang correctly with x86_64-pc-linux-musl.cfg.</li>
 <li>0.1.2: Use stage0 to build a stage1 clang...Stage1 clang will be used in chroot.
 Stage1 clang fails to compile</li>
 <li>0.1.1: Build stage0 clang by building clang, lld, compiler-rt, libunwind, libcxxabi, libcxx together in llvm source tree.
 Stage0 builds binaries with host's dynamic linker in /lib</li>
 <li>0.1.0: Build cross-tools with GCC to build stage 1 clang... first build libunwind, libcxxabi & libcxx - stage1 Clang broken</li>